-The most common way to start a business is called "Sole Proprietorship."
-When you start a business, unless you incorporate or form a partnership, then you are automatically a sole Proprietorship.
-This is the basic business type.
+The most common way to start a business is called a Sole Proprietorship.
+When you start a business, unless you incorporate or form a partnership, the default type of business is a Sole Proprietorship.
+This is the basic organizational type of business.

 Another approach is to actually incorporate which can be done very inexpensively in most states.
 Once incorporated, you can register an unlimited number of DBA's (Doing Business As), which are company names controlled by the master corporation.

 There are two types of corporations: Corporation and Limited Liability Corporation.
 Both of these work fine for a small business.
 If you are going to raise money from investors, or give or sell stock to friends or family members, they a basic corporation is best.

 Equal partnerships are usually a disaster waiting to happen when it comes to small business.
 There is, however, a type of partnership called a limited liability partnership.
-This has interesting tax advantages and if you will have partners or co-investors, ask you CPA about this option (I suggest you never set up a partnership with a family member).
+This has interesting tax advantages and if you will have actual partners or co-investors, ask you CPA about this option (I suggest you never set up a partnership with a family member).

 There are two types of business licenses and people are often confused about the difference:

-Let's look at each one.
+Let's look at each one

 Local Business License

-A local business license is issued by the city or town you live in.
-These are usually only required if you have a retail location or if you have a business where customers are coming and going (such as a beauty shop in the home).
-I have heard of a few cities or towns that require a local business license for home-based businesses, but these are rare.
+Business Licenses are typically only required if you have a retail location, or if you have a business where customers are coming and going (such as a beauty shop in the home).
+I have heard of a few cities or towns that require a local business license for online home-based businesses, but these are rare.

 State Sales Tax Number

 Many states will let you apply over the web or download the forms to apply.
 All states charge a fee (usually less than $50).
 Some states require a deposit based on your annual estimated sales.
-The minimum deposit is usually $200-400.
-A few states do not charge sales tax.
-These states will still give you a business license number that will serve the same purpose.
+The minimum deposit is usually $200 to $400.

 If you live in a state that charges sales tax, you must charge (or pay) sales tax on all transactions shipped to buyers in your state.
-Not doing so can result in fines and eventually loss of your sales tax license.
+Not doing so, can result in fines and eventually loss of your sales tax license.

-You will need to create a Resale Certificate to purchase from most wholesale distributors.
-Most states have a certificate you can simply download and print out.
+Most wholesale distributors will require a Resale Certificate to purchase from them.
+These are usually a certificate you can download and print out.

 If not, you can create one on your computer.
-Simply draft a document with the words: "Resale Certificate" at the top.
-Now put the following information on the page:
+Simply draft a document with the words: " State of _____________ Resale Certificate" at the top.
+Then put the following information on the page: